Spetnik/ie-Array.find/README.md

 # ie-Array.find
-Adds support for the Array.prototype.find() function to Internet Explorer
+Adds support for the Array.prototype.find() function in Internet Explorer

 In order to add the functionality of array.find() to internet explorer, add this to the top of your script:
 ```